Bootstrap Tutorial

 2a.
 Load Bootstrap via CDN

-As already explained, Bootstrap consists mainly of style sheets and scripts.
+Bootstrap consists mainly of style sheets and scripts.
 As such, they can be loaded in the header and footer of your web page like other assets such as custom fonts.
 The framework offers a CDN (content delivery network) access path for that.
-You can find it on the Bootstrap download page when you scroll down.
+You can find it on the Bootstrap download page.

-To get Bootstrap into your page, simply paste the code below into the <head> section of your template.
+To get Bootstrap’s CSS into your page, simply paste the code below into the <head> section of your template.

 When you now save the file, any browser that opens it will automatically load the Bootstrap assets.